Skip to content

 The Elimination Diet Protocol

-• Remove all current food sources
+1. Remove all current food sources

-• Monitor for 2 weeks
+3. Monitor for several weeks

-• Document any reactions
+5. Document any reactions to identify the trigger

 Senior Dog Support and Recovery